ajnyga/funding/README.md

 System Requirements
 -------------------
-OJS 3.0.2 or greater.
+OJS 3.0.2 i.e. OMP 3.1 or greater.
 PHP 5.4 or greater.

 Install
 -------

- * Copy the release source or unpack the release package into the OJS plugins/generic/funding/ folder.
+ * Copy the release source or unpack the release package into the OJS i.e. OMP plugins/generic/funding/ folder.
- * Run `php tools/upgrade.php upgrade` from the OJS folder.
+ * Run `php tools/upgrade.php upgrade` from the OJS i.e. OMP folder.
  * Go to Settings -> Website -> Plugins -> Generic Plugin -> Funding Plugin and enable the plugin.

 Version History
 ---------------
 Version 2.0

 Version 2.0 supports the combination of funder name, funder id and grant numbers used in the CrossRef Funder Registry (https://www.crossref.org/services/funder-registry/).
-The plugin adds a funder grid panel to the article metatadata form.
+The plugin adds a funder grid panel to the submission metatadata form.

 ![screenshot_1](https://cloud.githubusercontent.com/assets/16347527/26508478/931a9f20-425d-11e7-828e-e67d9529b6d0.png)